HenrikRoos/imdb-markup-syntax/readme.txt

 You can also insert statistics such as the number of people who has comment on the movie at IMDb´s website and this will be automatically updated whenever your own blog page is refreshed.

 == Upgrade Notice ==
-Current verson is backward compatibility.
+Current version is backward compatibility.

 == Other Notes ==
 = Markup Syntax =